Ty Dillon

-Tyler Reed Dillon (born February 27, 1992) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 10 Chevrolet Camaro ZL1 for Kaulig Racing.
+Ty Reed Dillon (born February 27, 1992) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 10 Chevrolet Camaro ZL1 for Kaulig Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 25 Ram 1500 for Kaulig Racing.
 He has also competed in what is now the ARCA Menards Series, what are now the ARCA Menards Series East and West, and what is now known as the NASCAR Canada Series in the past.

-Dillon is the 2011 ARCA Racing Series champion and was the series' youngest champion at nineteen years, seven months, and nineteen days until Ty Gibbs broke this record when he won the 2021 ARCA Menards Series championship at nineteen years, zero months and nineteen days.
+Dillon is the 2011 ARCA Racing Series champion and was the series' youngest champion at nineteen years, seven months, and nineteen days until Ty Gibbs broke this record when he won the 2021 ARCA Menards Series championship at nineteen years, zero months, and nineteen days.

 Dillon has spent most of his NASCAR career driving for Richard Childress Racing and affiliated teams.
 RCR is owned by his grandfather Richard Childress.
 He is the younger brother of fellow NASCAR driver Austin Dillon, who drives RCR's No. 3 Cup Series car full-time.
 His father is RCR general manager Mike Dillon, who is a retired NASCAR driver.